 Having lines under your eyes is a normal part of getting older.
 If these lines make you feel self-conscious, you can address them through several preventive methods and home remedies.

 The most common cause of fine lines and wrinkles around your eyes is simply aging.
 But other common contributing factors may be possible to avoid:

 Harmful ultraviolet (UV) rays break down the collagen in your skin.
 Collagen is the main protein in your skin tissue, and it’s key to your facial structure holding up over time.
 Ultraviolet rays can come from unprotected sun exposure, as well as sunless tanning beds.
-According to the Food and Drug Administration (FDA), unprotected exposure to UV rays leads to an earlier appearance of leathery skin and wrinkles.
+According to the

 The Mayo Clinic reports that aside from age, smoking is the strongest predictor of wrinkles in women and men.
 Smoking exposes your skin to extra oxidative stress, damaging its collagen and elastin.
 Smoking also constricts the blood vessels in your face, obstructing circulation to your blood vessels and depriving your skin of vitamin A.